FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="updateanapplication"></a>
 # **UpdateAnApplication**
-> ApplicationResult UpdateAnApplication (string accountId, string applicationId, ApplicationRequest applicationRequest = null)
+> ApplicationResult UpdateAnApplication (string applicationId, ApplicationRequest applicationRequest = null)

 Update an application